 The depthwise separable convolution was considered effective in extracting features for grade classification through gradual reduction in joint spacing and deepening shadows of bones under cartilage, which are progressive symptoms of osteoarthritis because it allows channel-specific spatial features to be extracted.

 The accuracy of Xception was the best among the results of finding and training a deep learning model suitable for the domain through an accuracy comparison of the models configured in Keras and prominent lightweight models.
-The results are shown in Table 3.
-Accuracy was improved by changing the structure of the best Xception model, and the result of analysis based on the structure of the model indicated that the correct prediction could not be made because of information loss caused by rapidly decreasing features.
+The results are shown in Tab.
+3. Accuracy was improved by changing the structure of the best Xception model, and the result of analysis based on the structure of the model indicated that the correct prediction could not be made because of information loss caused by rapidly decreasing features.
 As a method for extracting a well-established feature, the convolution network was built in depth and the feature map was gradually reduced through filters.
 The goal was to control the decreasing number of parameters in the end-of-training process.
 Although we used more parameters than existing models, the model was still relatively smaller in size compared with VGGNet, which has many layers, allowing the training to be completed faster and with fewer parameters.

-An improved exit flow over the existing model consists of kernel sizes 3x3 and 10x10 size.
+An improved exit flow over the existing model consists of kernel sizes 3 × 3 and 10 × 10 size.
 The network is composed of several convolutional network layers, each with a different number of filters.
 As the number of filters decreases gradually, so does the number of channels.
-Fig. 5 depicts the overall structure of the model.
+Fig. 3 depicts the overall structure of the model.